All Episodes

 Let's forget that.

-Obama really believes that the prison at Guantanamo Bay is responsible for terrorism.
+What if it's no more complicated than Obama really believes that the prison at Guantanamo Bay is responsible for terrorism?

-You know, there's a bunch of left-wingers out there that talk that way, and they have ever since we started capturing and imprisoning Al-Qaeda terrorists.
+You know, there's a bunch of left-wingers out there that talk that way, and they have ever since we started capturing and imprisoning al-Qaeda terrorists.

-That's just gonna irritate them even more.
+That's just going to irritate them even more.

-And Bush, of course, with the Al-Qaeda prisoners and the Abu Grab Pictures and Club Gitmo and uh black sight rendition and so forth, and the Democrats are running around saying, you know, all that's that's just a magnet.
+And Bush, of course, with the Al-Qaeda prisoners and the Abu Grab pictures and Club Gitmo and Black Site Rendition and so forth.

 Bush is just, he's just, he's recruiting for terrorism.